Skip to main content

 Look for Ways to Earn More

 If you find that you are constantly outgrowing your spending plan, it might mean that you should look for ways to increase your income.
-You can get a second job or start a side hustle in your free time.
+You can get a second job or start a side hustle.
 The idea that you will be able to adjust your spending plan after you start earning more money can help you stick through a current budget that is giving you trouble.

 Remind yourself that the current plan is just temporary.
 Most of us can stick through something we know will come to an end.
 Your restrictive budget is only temporary until you improve your income.
 Remember that and you will find it more bearable.